ave-dcd/mave_vocabulary/README.md

 - Non-coding regulatory
 - Non-coding other (eg tRNA)

-**Variant Library characteristics** – methods used to generate the library
+**Variant library characteristics** – methods used to generate the library

 *Variant generation method* – how was the variant library created (e.g. doped oligo, mutagenic PCR, primer-based, base editor)